 Attestation is necessary in the case of some transfers, for example, mortgage, gift, sale, and revocation of will.
 In other cases, though it is not necessary, it is always safe to have the signatures of the executant attested.
 Attestation should be done by at least two witnesses who should have seen the executant signing the deed or should have received from the executant personal acknowledgement to his signatures.
 It is not necessary that both the witnesses should have been present at the same time.
 There is no particular form of attestation but it should appear clearly that witnesses intended to sign is attesting the witnesses.
-General practice followed in India is that the deed is signed at the end of the document on the right and attesting witnesses may sign on the left and witnesses may sign below the signatures.
+General practice followed in India is that the deed is signed at the end of the document on the right side and attesting witnesses may sign on the left side.
+If both the parties sign in the same line then the transferor may sign on the right and the transferee on the left and witnesses may sign below the signatures.